yulmwu-archive/sesan/README.md

 ---

 Functions can be declared with [`hard coding`](https://en.wikipedia.org/wiki/Hard_coding), and supports anonymous functions.

-if the `strict` option is enabled, redeclaration is not allowed.

-if the function prefix contains `_`, `strict` option is ignored and redeclaration is allowed.

 function names use `camelCase` or `snake_case` and, cannot use numbers as variable prefixes.